glysellin/glysellin/README.md

 ## Using the Cart

-The shopping cart contents are stored in the Cart model and the cart id in the user's session.
-This allows for better code sharing between the cart and the order, but will leave some artifacts.
+The shopping cart contents are stored in the Cart model and the cart id in a permanent cookie.

 The abandonned carts can be used as a metric, to contact back the users, or be cleaned with a custom rake task.
 This is up to you and not managed by